Hadith 11 & 12 — Leaving Doubt and Drama: The Path to Inner Peace

 Hadith 11 protects you from unclear matters that could harm your faith.
 Hadith 12 protects you from wasting your life on useless matters.

 Together, they create a fortress around your time, your tongue, and your heart.
 You become focused, purposeful, and peaceful.
-You know exactly what you should be doing (certainty) and you're not distracted by what you shouldn't be doing (others' affairs).
+You know exactly what you should be doing and you're not distracted by what you shouldn't be doing.

 For Those in Difficult Circumstances

-Brothers, if you're in a situation where your choices are limited—whether due to circumstances, environment, or constraints—these two hadiths become even more crucial.
+Brothers, if you're in a situation where your choices are limited, these two hadiths become even more crucial.
 When you can't control much, control what you can: your response to doubt and your involvement in others' affairs.
-This is your path to maintaining dignity, peace, and connection to Allah regardless of your situation.
+This is your path to maintaining dignity, peace, and connection to Allah.

-This is why the scholars said these two hadiths contain the entire religion.
-Master these two principles, and you've mastered the art of living as a Muslim in this complex world.
+The scholars said these two hadiths contain the entire religion.
+Master these principles, and you've mastered the art of living as a Muslim in this complex world.

 [Quran,16:90,"Indeed, Allah commands justice, grace, as well as generosity to close relatives.
 He forbids indecency, wickedness, and aggression.
 He instructs you so perhaps you will be mindful."]